M0Hassan/alx-interview/README.md

 ## ALX INTERVIEW PREP
-< This repo contains interview preparation folders with questions on vrious topics.
+< This repo contains interview preparation folders with questions on various topics.